Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/index.md

 ## Installing VVV

+There are 2 methods to getting VVV, but we recommend using `git` as it makes updating much easier

 ### With `git`

 **This is the recommended method** for installing VVV.
 Clone the main VVV repo into a local directory: